List of presidents of Nickelodeon: Cyma Zarghami (2006–2018)

 Zarghami joined Nickelodeon as a scheduling clerk in 1985.
 She moved up through the programming department and became the channel's general manager in 1996, overseeing programming, scheduling, acquisitions, marketing, and day-to-day management of the network.
 Zarghami was promoted to general manager and executive vice-president in 1997.

 In 2004, the position of president of Nickelodeon Television was created for Zarghami, where she oversaw production and development for the network, along with marketing, programming and creativity.
 After the resignation of Herb Scannell on January 5, 2006, Zarghami became president of the newly formed Kids & Family Group, which included Nickelodeon, Nick@Nite, Nick Jr., TeenNick, Nicktoons, TV Land, CMT, and CMT Pure Country.

 On June 4, 2018, Zarghami resigned as president of Nickelodeon and retired, after being with the network for 33 years.

 Brian Robbins (2018–2025)

 On October 1, 2018, Brian Robbins was announced as the president of Nickelodeon, for which he left his position as president of Paramount Players shortly after, ending his 16–month run at the studio.
 Despite leaving the studio, he remained involved with some of Paramount Players' films.

+Jurles Borkent (2025–present)

+On December 4, 2025, Paramount unveiled its TV Media leadership team.
+Under these changes, Jurles Borkent would now lead Nickelodeon Kids & Family after being president of the channel's international unit.